TrebbleBiscuit/crab-chess/README.md

 - Enable uci mode
 - Create a new game
 - Specify a position in which, from the starting position, the move `e2e4` has been made
-- Tell the bot to think for 2.5 seconds
+- Think for 2.5 seconds and make a move

 ### Logging